Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 No one could open the old silver locket.

 Another way to test for coordinate adjectives is to try switching the order of the adjectives and seeing if the phrase still works.
-In the second sentence, you wouldn’t say “No one could open the silver old locket.”
-You can’t reverse the order of the adjectives because silver locket is a unit that is modified by old.
+In the second sentence, you wouldn’t say, “No one could open the silver old locket.”
+You can’t reverse the order of the adjectives because silver locket is a unit modified by old.

 Adjectives vs. adverbs

-Many of us learned in school that adjectives modify nouns and that adverbs modify verbs.
-But as we’ve seen, adjectives don’t need to be right next to nouns in order to modify them; they can do so from after a linking verb in a sentence, as predicate adjectives.
+Many of us learned in school that adjectives modify nouns and adverbs modify verbs.
+But as we’ve seen, adjectives don’t need to be right next to nouns to modify them; they can do so after a linking verb in a sentence as predicate adjectives.
 This leads to a common type of mistake: using an adverb when what you want is a predicate adjective.
 Here’s an example you’ve probably heard before:

 I feel badly about what happened.

 Because feel is a verb, it may seem to call for an adverb rather than an adjective.
 But feel isn’t just any verb; it’s a linking verb.
 An adverb would describe how you perform the action of feeling—an adjective describes what you feel.
-“I feel badly” would mean that you are bad at feeling things.
-If you’re trying to read Braille through thick leather gloves, then it might make sense for you to say “I feel badly.”
+“I feel badly” would mean you are bad at feeling things.
+If you’re feeling numb, it might make sense to say, “I feel badly.”
 But if you’re trying to say that you are experiencing a negative emotion, “I feel bad” is the phrase you want.

 It’s easier to see this distinction with a different linking verb.
 Consider the difference between these two sentences: